mnemonikr/sleigh-compiler/README.md

 compiler.compile(input_file, output_file)?;
 ```

-Note that these uncompressed files are _not_ compatible with tooling based on later versions of Ghidra, and the Ghidra team has no plans to add such support ([#6416](https://github.com/NationalSecurityAgency/ghidra/issues/6416)).
+💥 **These uncompressed files are _not_ compatible with _any_ tooling based on Ghidra**.
+Later versions of the tooling do not understand this format, and the Ghidra team has no plans to add such support ([#6416](https://github.com/NationalSecurityAgency/ghidra/issues/6416)).
+Earlier versions of the tooling will reject the uncompressed file because the SLA format version has been bumped from `3` to `4`.

 ## Related Work